coateshl/nextgenresearcher-2018/docs/fellowship.md

 # Fellowship Program
-The Fellowship program is developed for early career researchers - graduate students, post-docs, research scientists, and early career faculty - to provide exposure, support, and training to explore open science practices and tools.
+The Fellowship program is developed for early career researchers - graduate students, post-docs, research scientists, and early career faculty - to provide exposure, support, and training to explore open research practices and tools.
+Although the term open science is more common, many of the practices associated with open science are relevant to all disciplines.
+This program is inclusive of all disciplines and research methods.

-Not exactly sure what open science means?
-We use open science as an umbrella term that encompasses many movements to increase the openness and accessibility of research processes, inputs, and outputs.
+Not exactly sure what open research means?
+We use open research as an umbrella term that encompasses many movements to increase the openness and accessibility of research processes, inputs, and outputs.
 It includes:
 - open access to publications
 - open research data
 - open source software